Rover Group: History

 The Rover Group plc was formed by renaming BL plc in 1986, soon after the appointment by Margaret Thatcher of Canadian Graham Day to the position of chairman and managing director of BL.

-After divesting of its commercial vehicle and bus manufacturing divisions (Leyland Trucks, Leyland Bus and Freight Rover), and the spares and logistics firm Unipart, the company then consisted of the car manufacturing arm Austin Rover Group and the Land Rover Group.
+After divesting of its commercial vehicle manufacturing, bus manufacturing and the spares and logistics manufacturing divisions (Leyland Trucks and Freight Rover to DAF to form DAF NV (which traded as Leyland DAF in the UK), Leyland Bus to a management buyout (albeit short-lived as it would be purchased by Volvo in 1988) and Unipart to a management buyout led by John Neill), the company then consisted of the car manufacturing arm Austin Rover Group and the Land Rover Group.
 This group was privatised in 1988 by the sale of the company to British Aerospace (BAe) for £150 million, who retained Day as joint CEO and chairman, and made Kevin Morley MD of Rover cars.

 The group changed its name again in 1989 to Rover Group Holdings Limited, whilst the car manufacturing subsidiary Austin Rover Group Limited shortened its name to Rover Group Limited.
 By this time, only the Rover, Land Rover and MG brands were still active – Austin had already been dropped in 1987, because it was felt by Graham Day's new management that many of the other marque names within the former BL had been tarnished by their association with the poor quality cars of the 1970s.

 The strategy going forward, therefore, was to concentrate on the upmarket Rover brand instead.
 Two vehicles originally badged as Austins, the Montego saloon and Maestro hatchback, became "marque-less" with bonnet badges the same shape as the Rover longship badge but without "Rover" written on them.
 Instead any badging just showed the model of the car.
 When the Austin Metro was facelifted for the 1990 model year, it was rebadged as the Rover Metro.